Quokka Apocalypse for Fringe World 2020

 Reception

-Quokka Apocalypse has garnered positive acclaim from various critics, highlighting its unique blend of humor and social commentary.
+Quokka Apocalypse garnered positive acclaim from various critics, highlighting its unique blend of humor and social commentary.
 According to Stage Whispers, the play delivers a clever narrative that effectively critiques human greed while showcasing the resilience of its animal protagonists.
 Isolated Nation praises its vibrant visuals and engaging performances, noting the energetic direction that brings the quirky storyline to life.
 Gutter Culture emphasizes the play's themes of revolution against oppression, lauding its ability to resonate with contemporary issues while maintaining a lighthearted tone.

 Additionally, the final logo and banner images for Quokka Apocalypse were prominently featured in the Fringe World 2020 festival catalog, the The Blue Room Theatre’s Summer Nights program of theatre and performance at Fringe World, and various posters and flyers at The Blue Room venue where the performance was hosted.
-Overall, Quokka Apocalypse is celebrated for its originality, wit, and the way it captures both local charm and universal truths, making it a standout production.
+Overall, Quokka Apocalypse was celebrated for its originality, wit, and the way it captures both local charm and universal truths, making it a standout production.